Timetable and details have been impacted by COVID-19. Internships will be remote, and timelines will be conveyed directly with interns.

 July 31 – August 2:

 Commitment to the Program

-SHECP interns fulfill their internship opportunity to best of their ability, including completing their full-time work (300 – 320 hours) and by participating in the opening and closing conferences and annual symposium.
-In addition to the intern’s contributions, many others are invested in the success of the internship, including the member colleges, the agency partner, and intern cohort and SHECP.
+SHECP interns fulfill their internship opportunity to best of their ability, including completing their full-time work (300 – 320 hours) and by participating in the Opening and Closing Conferences.

 Students volunteer full-time (35 – 40 hours per week) with one holiday observance on July 4th.
 In cases of illness, students must be in touch with their internship supervisor so the supervisor is fully informed.
 Three excused absences are the maximum permitted by the program.